World 🢖 North America 🢖 Mexico 🢖 San Luis Potosí

 But this natural wonder is also a victim of its own popularity – ornithologists have noticed a decrease in numbers of bird population – possibly due to disturbance of cavers and other tourists.

 In recent years there have been introduced limitations.
 One of such limitations: the descent into the sinkhole is made only from one and the same spot.
 The descent should be made in the daytime so that birds are not disturbed.

 Of course, it is forbidden to leave or throw any things in the hole.
 It is also forbidden to use helicopters near it and to shout in the hole for an echo.
 Visiting the sinkhole is not for free anymore.

 Descent into abyss

 The impression from rappeling down into this sinkhole exceeds any expectations.
 No human can be prepared to experience such sight.
 Descent into this giant hole might seem too slow and then – when the floor of the cave comes closer – it turns out that descent is faster than it seemed before.
 Metal parts of rappelling equipment become very hot and should be cooled down by sprinkling bottled water on it – otherwise, the metal can melt the rope.
 One should not stop midway too – this might create the overload on equipment.

 The way back often is made with specific American rope climbing technology – "ropewalker" – then it takes only some 30 minutes.
 When going up, the rope is stretching and swinging due to extreme length – this may cause even motion sickness.

-Sótano de las Golondrinas is included in the following list:
+Sótano de las Golondrinas is included in the following lists and articles: